Kit is a London-based playwright, screenwriter, and theatre director.

 His plays include The Stones (Signal House/King's Head Theatre), Whalesong (East 15 School of Acting) Mountain (Geelong Arts Centre), Close (The Signal House) The Plant (Ensemble Theatre, Sydney), The Great Fire (Belvoir St Theatre), A Rabbit For Kim Jong-il (Griffin Theatre Company), Nora (after Ibsen's A Doll's House; co-writer, Belvoir), Small and Tired (Belvoir), Night Maybe (Stuck Pigs Squealing Theatre), and Heaven (Old 505 Theatre).
-His poetry has appeared in journals including HEAT, Southerly, and Harvest.
-His plays are published by Currency Press and at the Australian Script Centre.
+His plays are published by Currency Press.

 Kit has been an Associate Playwright at Belvoir St Theatre and a Resident Writer at Griffin Theatre Company.
 Awards include the 2017 Rodney Seaborn Award, the Ensemble Theatre New Writing Commission and the Philip Parsons Young Playwrights’ Fellowship.

-Directing work includes the world premieres of The Stones, Heaven, Small and Tired and Zoë Coombs-Marr’s Is This Thing On? for Belvoir St Theatre.
-Kit was an assistant director on Belvoir's productions of Babyteeth, Private Lives, and Cat on a hot tin roof.
+Directing work includes the world premieres of Mountain, The Stones, Heaven, Small and Tired and Zoë Coombs-Marr’s Is This Thing On? for Belvoir St Theatre.
+Kit was an assistant director on Belvoir's productions of Babyteeth, Private Lives, and Cat on a Hot Tin Roof.

-He is a founding member of The Signal House, a new work company based in London.
-He is a co-editor of The Signal House Edition.
+He is a founding member of The Signal House, a new work company based in London, and a co-editor of The Signal House Edition.